mariemassarico/visualDesignTestsCypress/README.md

    ```
    npx cypress-image-diff-html-report generate
    ```
-7.For visualization the report in html, use this command:
+7. For visualization the report in html, use this command:
    ```
    npx cypress-image-diff-html-report start
    ```